d2l-ai/d2l-en/chapter_preliminaries/lookup-api.md

 ## Summary

 * The official documentation provides plenty of descriptions and examples that are beyond this book.
-* We can look up documentation for the usage of an API by calling the `dir` and `help` functions, or `?` and `??` in Jupyter notebook.
+* We can look up documentation for the usage of an API by calling the `dir` and `help` functions, or `?` and `??` in Jupyter notebooks.

 ## Exercises

-1. Find a function and a class in the deep learning framework and then look up their documents, also check the documents on the official website.
+1. Look up the documentation for any function or class in the deep learning framework.
+Can you also find the documentation on the official website of the framework?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/38)